Post job

 A Housing Counselor works directly with clients and organizations to support moderate and low-income clients in overcoming barriers to housing and financial stability.
 They represent the homeowner in interventions and/or mediation proceedings with the mortgage servicer, lender, and/or other stakeholders.

-There are some key differences in responsibilities as well.
-For example, an attorney at law responsibilities require skills like "law firm," "juris," "real estate transactions," and "probate."
+There are some key differences in the responsibilities of each position.
+For example, attorney at law responsibilities require skills like "law firm," "juris," "real estate transactions," and "probate."
 Meanwhile a typical housing counselor has skills in areas such as "in-house counsel," "social work," "regulatory compliance," and "crisis intervention."
-This difference in skills reveals how truly different these two careers really are.
+This difference in skills reveals the differences in what each career does.

 A general counsel, also called a chief legal officer, is the chief lawyer in the legal department of an organization.
 The counsel represents an enterprise for any pending legal matters.
 They work proactively to lessen possible problems associated with legalities and potential risks.
 They have to monitor practices and the people within the law firm for misconduct.
 They also perform dominant roles in regulation, ethics, public affairs, and legislation.
 It is common for them to serve as the public spokesperson of the company during the publicity of legal matters.

 While some skills are similar in these professions, other skills aren't so similar.
-For example, several resumes showed us that attorney at law responsibilities requires skills like "litigation," "law firm," "legal research," and "juris."
-But a council member might use skills, such as, "public policy," "finance committee," "community outreach," and "alumni."
+For example, resumes show us that attorney at law responsibilities requires skills like "litigation," "law firm," "legal research," and "juris."
+But a council member might use other skills in their typical duties, such as, "public policy," "finance committee," "community outreach," and "alumni."

-When it comes to the differences in education between the two professions, council members tend to reach higher levels of education than attorneys at law.
+Average education levels between the two professions vary.
+Council members tend to reach higher levels of education than attorneys at law.
 In fact, they're 7.3% more likely to graduate with a Master's Degree and 24.9% less likely to earn a Doctoral Degree.

 A law internship is a program that is designed for law students to give them valuable insight into the professional lives of attorneys and judges.
 Law interns need to understand and observe what being a lawyer involves.
 They are required to conduct research and present it to their superiors for case preparations.
 They must assist their senior lawyers in organizing all of their legal paperwork that includes case files, evidence records, and legal documents.
 Law interns are also required to be present in the courtroom to assist lawyers and experience actual courtroom proceedings.

-There are many key differences between these two careers as shown by resumes from each profession.
-Some of those differences include the skills required to complete responsibilities within each role.
-As an example of this, an attorney at law is likely to be skilled in "trial preparation," "criminal law," "estate planning," and "criminal defense," while a typical general counsel is skilled in "risk management," "ethics," "human resources," and "legal support."
+There are many key differences between these two careers, including some of the skills required to perform responsibilities within each role.
+For example, an attorney at law is likely to be skilled in "trial preparation," "criminal law," "estate planning," and "criminal defense," while a typical general counsel is skilled in "risk management," "ethics," "human resources," and "legal support."